Loan Payment Calculator

 The remaining principal of a loan is also known as the loan balance.
 The higher the loan balance, the higher the monthly payment will be.

 The reverse holds true for a lower principal.
-You should pay as large a down payment as you can on a loan to reduce the monthly payment.
+You should pay the largest down payment that you can on a loan in order to reduce the monthly payment.

 The interest rate is another factor for the loan payment.
 Similar to the balance, the higher the interest rate, the higher the payment will be.

-Factors that affect the interest rate are the borrower’s credit score, the income of the borrower, the term of the loan, and the interest rate environment.
+Factors that affect the interest rate are the borrower’s credit score, the income of the borrower, the term of the loan, and the interest rate environment or current economic environment.

-The term, or number of payments of the loan, is the final factor for loan payments.
+The term, or total number of payments on the loan, is the final factor for loan payments.
 In this case, the higher the term, the lower the payment.
 And the lower the term, the higher the payment will be.

 With a lower term, more money will need to be paid each month to pay off the loan in a shorter amount of time.
-Total interest will also be lower, and the interest rate will usually be lower with a shorter term.
+Total interest will also be lower, and the interest rate will usually be lower with a shorter term loan because the lender is getting their money back sooner.

 You can use our loan payoff calculator to see how long it would take to pay off a loan at different payment amounts.